Staraya Russa: Medieval period

+Early modern period

 When Ivan the Terrible ascended the throne in 1533, Staraya Russa was a populous town.
 During the Time of Troubles, it was held by Polish brigands and heavily depopulated.
 Only 38 people lived there in 1613.

 In the course of the administrative reform carried out in 1708 by Peter the Great, Staraya Russa was included into Ingermanland Governorate (known since 1710 as St. Petersburg Governorate).
 In 1727, separate Novgorod Governorate was split off.
 In 1776, Staraya Russa became the seat of Starorussky Uyezd of Novgorod Viceroyalty.
 In 1796, the viceroyalty was transformed into Novgorod Governorate.
 Catherine II appointed German mineralogy expert Franz Ludwig von Cancrin as director of the salt-works in 1783.

+Late modern period

 In the 1820s, military settlements were organized in Staraya Russa and around, in accordance with the project designed by Aleksey Arakcheyev, an influential statesman.
 It was inconvenient to have both civil and military administration in Staraya Russa, and therefore the uyezd was abolished in 1824.
 The town of Staraya Russa and some adjacent territories were directly subordinated to the Defense Ministry.
 The military settlements were proven inefficient, in particular, in 1831, the area participated in the Cholera Riots.
 They were abolished in 1856.
 In 1857, Starorussky Uyezd was re-established.

 Soviet authority in Staraya Russa was established on November 5(18), 1917.

 In August 1927, the uyezds were abolished and, effective October 1, 1927, Starorussky District was established, with the administrative center in Staraya Russa.
 Novgorod Governorate was abolished as well and the district became a part of Novgorod Okrug of Leningrad Oblast.
 On July 23, 1930, the okrugs were abolished and the districts were directly subordinated to the oblast.

+World War II

 On September 19, 1939, Staraya Russa was elevated in status to that of a town of oblast significance and thus ceased to be a part of the district.

 The town was occupied by the Germans between August 9, 1941 and February 18, 1944.
+The Germans operated the Dulag 110 prisoner-of-war camp in the town.
 Totally destroyed during the war, it was later restored.

 On July 5, 1944, Staraya Russa was transferred to newly established Novgorod Oblast and remained there ever since.